-Motion to adopt the Connection Fee and SAC Incentive of 50% discount for those properties with existing on-site sewage treatment systems who connect to municipal sewer within one year from the date the main is available to their property.
+Motion to adopt the Connection Fee and SAC Incentive of 50% discount for those currently on private septic systems who connect to municipal sewer within one year from the date the main is available to their property.

 Staff's previous recommendation to the Finance Committee was not to approve any changes to fees.
 Instead the Council should look at lowering assessments in order to minimize risks to the fund from potential challenges.
 Fees cannot be challenged in the same manner as assessments.
 For example, instead of lowering fees by \$2,000 as presented above, the assessment per REC could be lowered by \$2,000 (currently set at \$13,000) and have the same impact to the fund while also helping the property owners.